 Since joining the Gunners for a £72 million record fee in 2019, the Ivorian failed to live up to expectations at the Emirates Stadium.

-“We don’t actually know how good Pepe can become,” the 55-year-old said.
+“We don’t actually know how good Pepe can become,”

 “Bought for a ridiculous sum (well done, Raul Sanllehi, Arsenal’s former head of football), the winger has yet to prove he can replicate his Lille form in red and white.
 Going further, you do have to wonder, looking at body language, how badly the lad wants to succeed.